Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 Inheritance in JavaScript is based on prototypes, not strict class-based inheritance like in some other languages.
 Understanding prototypal inheritance is crucial for working effectively with JavaScript objects and classes.

+### Time Complexity:
+- Instance Creation and Initialization (new Dog("Charlie", "Golden Retriever")):
+    - TC: O(1) - Creating an instance and setting up the prototype chain is a single operation.
+- Method Execution (dog2.bark()):
+    - TC: O(1) - Executing the bark method involves calling console.log, which is a constant time operation, and calling super.makeSound(), which also involves a single method call.

+Summary:
+- Instance Creation and Initialization: O(1)
+- Method Execution: O(1)

 </p>
 </details>